Your cart

 Roast degree

 Roast degree is one of the most important indicators with the roast.
 It can be measured by time, temperature, a colour meter and by cupping.
 Roasters usually want to enhance coffee’s own flavours and decide the roast degree.
 Typically, light roasted coffee is more acidic, and dark roasted coffee is more dark cocoa.
-Also, fruity flavours are more common on light roasts, and roasty and flat, dull flavours are more common on over dark roasted coffee.
+Also, fruity flavours are more common in light roasts, and roasty, flat, dull flavours are more common in over roasted dark roast coffee.
 Light roasted coffee is fruitier due to high amounts of an organic compound, 5-hydroxymethylfurfural.
 When roasting goes further, this compound breaks down to less fruity compounds.
 The number of sulfuric compounds increases, which can produce roasty and smoky tobacco flavours when the coffee is allowed to roast for too long.
-Lighter roasted coffees brings out more of the character of the coffee origin.
+Lighter roasted coffees bring out more of the character of the coffee origin.
 It is easier to distinguish a lighter roasted coffees true flavour profile from each other than dark roasted coffees.

 Roast time

 Even though roast temperature has the larger role on coffee flavour profile, total roast time and time of each stage are also as equally important factors.
 If you roast in a shorter period of time, you will get more desired aroma compounds.
-However, be careful not to burn the outside of the beans, and therefore contributing to major underdevelopment in the center of the bean.
-Coffee’s total flavour (fruity, berry-like, chocolatey, nutty al togetherness) is stronger from a well throughout and executed roast plan.
+However, be careful not to burn the outside of the beans, and in turn contribute to major underdevelopment in the center of the bean.
+Coffee’s total flavour (fruity, berry-like, chocolatey, nutty al togetherness) is stronger from a well thought out and executed roast plan.

 Roasting for filter or espresso?